shanholtzerk/fork_loudevprocess/docs/source/database-migration-handling.rst

     -  save changes off repo, in case alembic revision needs to be repeated

--   load production database to verify changes
+-   upgrade test database to verify changes

     .. code-block:: shell